-Madagascar country profile - BBC News
+Madagascar country profile

 Hery Rajaonarimampianina's election as president in 2013 brought fresh hope following years of political instability in Madagascar.

 But just 18 months into his presidency, the country's National Assembly voted to impeach him for failing to deliver on his election pledges.
-Although the bid failed, both Mr Rajaonarimampianina's supporters and opponents continue to remain at loggerheads.
+Although the bid failed, Mr Rajaonarimampianina's supporters and opponents remain at loggerheads.

 MEDIA